sidharthkumar10500/sidharthkumar10500.github.io/_pages/cv.md

 ======
 * Currently signed in to 43 different slack teams

-You can download a PDF copy of my CV [here]
+You can download a PDF copy of my CV [here](http://academicpages.github.io/files/Sidharth_Kumar_Resume.pdf).